LibertyDSNP/spec/pages/Graph/Overview.md

 ## Graph Storage
 All graph change events are signed and added to a [batch file](/Batches/Overview).
 Once that batch file is complete, it is [announced](/Messages/Announce) on the blockchain per the DSNP specification.
-Each announce event specifies the type of ([DSNPtype](/Messages/Announce)) messages that are in the batch file.
+Each announce event specifies the type of ([dsnpType](/Messages/Announce)) messages that are in the batch file.

 ## Graph Retrieval, Ordering & Reading
-To have an accurate representation of the social graph for a given DSNP Id - it is necessary to retrieve the entire graph from the chain.
+To have an accurate representation of the social graph for a given DSNP Identity - it is necessary to retrieve the entire graph from the chain.

 To retrieve the graph - do the following:
-1. Retrieve all the log events[DSNP type](/Messages/Types)`GraphChange` from the chain
+1. Retrieve all the log events[dsnpType](/Messages/Types)`GraphChange` from the chain
 1. Retrieve the batch file from each log event.
-Each log event of type [GraphChage](/Messages/Announce) has a field called `dsnpURI` which contains a uri pointing to a [batch file](/Batches/Overview).
+Each log event of type [GraphChange](/Messages/Announce) has a field called `dsnpURI` which contains a uri pointing to a [batch file](/Batches/Overview).
-1. Query the batch files for the data for a particular DSNPId to retrieve information about the respective graph.
-For more on how batch file storage and how to query the batch file see [Batches overview](/Batches/Overview)
+1. Query the batch files for the data for a particular DSNP Id to retrieve information about the respective graph.
+For more on how batch file storage and how to query the batch file see - [batches overview](/Batches/Overview)
 1. Order the retrieved data based on the following
     1. Block Number Ascending
     1. Transaction Index Ascending
     1. Log Index Ascending